-The fact that it’s a scary hobby for a parent to watch means that if Baby has got the climbing bug, you might find that your new full-time hobby is trying to intercept him before he has the chance to climb the stairs, your bed, the kitchen table, or the back of the sofa.
+The fact that it’s a scary hobby for a parent to watch means that if Baby has got the climbing bug, you might find that your new full-time hobby is trying to intercept them before they have the chance to climb the stairs, your bed, the kitchen table, or the back of the sofa.

 This habit can easily start to feel out of control, but it’s a normal part of many toddlers’ physical and intellectual development.
 The toddler period is an active time, and also a time that’s full of a lot of curiosity.
 Toddlers also tend to love showing off their new skills, and pushing their own limits.
 Climbing is an activity that can give them the chance to exercise all of these interests.

-It’s more than just natural, though – giving your little one the chance to try out his climbing skills is a great way for him to work on his gross motor abilities, and can be a positive part of good physical and mental health.
+It’s more than just natural, though – giving your little one the chance to try out their climbing skills is a great way for them to work on their gross motor abilities, and can be a positive part of good physical and mental health.

-As a rule of thumb, muscles that aren’t being used won’t continue to develop, so giving your little one the chance to use theirs is also giving him an opportunity to grow.
+As a rule of thumb, muscles that aren’t being used won’t continue to develop, so giving your little one the chance to use theirs is also giving them an opportunity to grow.

 Climbing strengthens a toddler’s gross motor skills – the movement of the large muscles in the body like the legs and arms.
 Action is one of the most important factors in developing endurance, strength, muscle tone, balance, and coordination.

-Helping your toddler build strong bones at this point in his life will have a long-term effect on his life.
+Helping your toddler build strong bones at this point in their life will have a long-term effect on their life.
 Weight-bearing activities like climbing are a great way to encourage bone health.
 Strong, growing bone responds well to being tested by physical activity.
 Climbing makes the bones stronger by encouraging a higher bone mass – which will help in lowering the risk of fractures or osteoporosis.

 For toddlers, it’s really not the number or type of physical activities they do that matters.
 Instead, it’s about forming positive habits around physical activities, and building good memories around being physically active.